MicrosoftDocs/visualstudio-docs/docs/profiling/profile-apps-from-command-line.md

 ---
-title: "Measure CPU usage from the command-line"
+title: "Measure CPU usage from the command line"
-description: "Measure CPU performance in your application from the command-line." ms.custom: "" ms.date: "02/19/2019" ms.topic: "conceptual"
+description: "Measure CPU performance in your application from the command line." ms.custom: "" ms.date: "02/19/2019" ms.topic: "conceptual"